United States Embassy

 US Department of State’s Bureau of Overseas Building Operations

-The new US Embassy in Ankara was designed by lead architect Ennead Architects in collaboration with a full team of consultants, including Spacesmith as interior architect, for the US Department of State’s Bureau of Overseas Buildings Operations (OBO).
-The new Embassy balances transparency and openness with security while honoring Turkey’s historic architecture.
-Meeting OBO’s sustainability, resilience, and stewardship goals, Spacesmith designed a host of functional facilities that ensure a robust platform for U.S. diplomacy abroad.
+Spacesmith acted as interior architect on the design of the new U.S. embassy in Ankara, Turkey, for the United States Department of State Bureau of Overseas Buildings Operations (OBO).
+The new embassy balances transparency and openness with secure design while honoring Turkey’s historic architecture.
+Meeting OBO’s building performance goals, Spacesmith collaborated closely with prime architect Ennead on the design of a host of functional facilities that ensure a robust platform for U.S. diplomacy abroad.

 Photo Credit: Scott Frances